Maximus-Ay/100-days-Coding-Challenge-in-python/README.md

 - Write a Python program to write a list to a text file.
 - Write a program to copy the contents of one file to another.

+66. Day 66 (4th September 2024)
+- Write a Python program to combine each line from the first file with the corresponding line in the second file.
+- Write a program to read a file and print all the numbers present in it.